kfrankli/druptest/ocp-readme.md

     EOF
     ```

-12. Create a DeploymentConfig for the nginx component
+12. Create a Deployment for the nginx component

     ```console
     oc apply -f - <<EOF